spiral/docs/http/middleware.md

 ```

 ## Combine with IoC scopes
-You can combine middleware with IoC scope to create a request-specific application context.
+You can combine middleware with the IoC scope to create a request-specific application context.

 ```php
 class UserContext